blake-mealey/pipelinedoc/packages/cli/README.md

 - `deprecated`: whether or not the template is deprecated.
 Implicitly `true` if `deprecatedWarning` is supplied.
 - `deprecatedWarning`: a message to include with the deprecated warning.
 Markdown is supported.
-- `parameters.*.description`: the description of the parameter.
+- `parameters.<parameter name>.description`: the description of the parameter.
 Markdown is supported.
+- `examples.<index>.title`: the title of a usage example.
+Markdown is supported.
+- `examples.<index>.description`: the description of a usage example.
+Markdown is supported.
+- `examples.<index>.example`: the example YAML object.
+Examples may include variables in keys or values using the syntax `$<variableName>`.
+The following variables are available:
+  - `templatePath`: the template path (including repo identifier) to include the template with.

 ### Example